adipiz99/adipiz99/README.md

 - 🔭 I’m currently working on some projects for my Master Degree

-- 🌱 I’m currently learning **Cybersecurity, Secure Programming and Concurrent Programming on Cloud**
+- 🌱 I’m currently learning **Enterprise Mobile Applications Development, Advanced Alghoritms, Data Compression and Distributed Architectures for Cloud**

 - 📫 How to reach me: **a.dipierno99@gmail.com**